-Elaine is is the founding Executive Director and lead trainer at the Trauma Healing Project, an organization that provides professional and community training and direct healing support for survivors.
+Elaine Walters is the founding Executive Director and lead trainer at the Trauma Healing Project, an organization that provides professional and community training and direct healing support for survivors.
 Prior to this position she coordinated the Sexual Assault Nurse Examiner Program for the Attorney General’s Sexual Assault Task Force in Oregon.
 For the last 25 years she has been a consultant, trainer and community organizer working to address and eliminate intimate violence.
 She has designed and facilitated workshops and trainings on many related topics and has provided direct services and support to youth and adults impacted by violence, abuse and other forms of trauma and oppression.
 She is involved in the effort to expand accessible trauma healing resources and to implement trauma-informed care practices regionally and state-wide.

 Healing Arts Program Coordinator

 Dawn McIlwain first connected with the Trauma Healing Project as an artist, and then as a volunteer Reiki practitioner.
 In 2014 she joined the THP staff and is now the Healing Arts Program Coordinator.
 Dawn brings with her a passion for being of service and considers it a privilege to work with others on their healing journeys, whether this means listening, witnessing their healing process, or being able to work directly with participants.
 Dawn is a Usui & Holy Fire Karuna® Reiki Master Teacher and multi-media artist.

 “I love being able to work with the participants, who are some of the strongest and most resilient people I have ever met.
 It is also a joy to work with staff and practitioners who bring their passion and compassion with them every day.”